-The role of an alcohol and other drugs (AOD) worker is diverse and offers many exciting and challenging career opportunities.
-You’ll learn how to provide a range of services and interventions for clients with AOD and other complex care issues.
+Students learn how to provide a range of services and interventions for clients with AOD and other complex care needs.

-An important aspect of this program is to understand the complex and interconnected nature of addiction and drug use.
+An important aspect of this qualification is to understand the complex and interconnected nature of addiction and drug use.

 To be awarded the Certificate IV in Alcohol and Other Drugs you will need to complete 17 units of competency.
-Twelve of the units/courses are core requirements of the national qualification.
+Twelve of the subjects are core requirements of the national qualification.
 The other five have been selected as electives by the Community Services Team at RMIT in consultation with industry partners to best prepare you for the workforce.

 You will learn through:

-Assessments are designed to prepare you for the workforce and/or further study
+Assessments are designed to prepare you for the workforce and/or further study.

 Assessments will incorporate a range of methods to indicate student performance and ability to apply required knowledge and skills as set out by each unit of competency.
 Assessment methods include but are not limited to: